Numerical model of the Gross-Pitaevskii equation for rotating Bose-Einstein condensates using smoothed-particle hydrodynamics: Numerical analysis

 The following observations were made in Fig.~\ref{fig:Figure1}.
 The simulation began with the periodic oscillation of condensate, which gradually attenuated and the condensate maintained a stable rotation with slanted elliptical shapes.
 However, concurrently, the surface of condensates were gradually excited to be unstable and generated ripples, which grew into vortices and then penetrated into the inside condensates, eventually forming a lattice.
-Notably, we observed a regular pentagon lattice after experiencing a hexagonal lattice.
+Notably, we observed a regular \HLPOFRR{single pentagon} after \HLPOFRR{a sufficient time longer than 977 msec}.
 It was confirmed that the geometric patterns of lattices for all the comparable cases of $\Omega=0.57$, $\Omega=0.7$, and $\Omega=0.86$ in Fig.~\ref{fig:Figure3} were consistent with the numerical tests in Ref.~\cite{PhysRevA.67.033610}, respectively.
 In addition, the increase in the number of vortices with increase in $\Omega$ was observed, as shown in Fig.~\ref{fig:Figure3}.
-Figure~\ref{fig:Figure4}(a) shows $\Omega$-dependence of the number of vortices for the simulations displayed in Fig~\ref{fig:Figure3}; the dependence was quantitatively consistent with the numerical results for all the reported cases of $\Omega=0.57$, $\Omega=0.7$, and $\Omega=0.86$ in Ref.~\cite{PhysRevA.67.033610}.
+Figure~\ref{fig:Figure5}(a) shows $\Omega$-dependence of the number of vortices for the simulations displayed in Fig~\ref{fig:Figure3}; the dependence was quantitatively consistent with the numerical results for all the reported cases of $\Omega=0.57$, $\Omega=0.7$, and $\Omega=0.86$ in Ref.~\cite{PhysRevA.67.033610}.
 Furthermore, the phase patterns were confirmed to be well reproduced in all the cases.
 Here, $u$ and $w$ were the real and imaginary parts of the wavefunction, and hence the phase discontinuities in the lower rows of Figs.~\ref{fig:Figure1} and \ref{fig:Figure3} represent the branch cuts in the complex plane.
-Through comparisons of the geometrical locations of the quantum vortices in the density profiles presented in the upper rows, it was confirmed that these branch points corresponded to the locations of vortices.
-In summary, the key observations specific to the formation of vortex lattices were consistent with numerical~\cite{PhysRevA.67.033610, PhysRevA.65.023603} and experimental results~\cite{PhysRevLett.86.4443}, demonstrating that our approach exhibited a certain degree of accuracy.
+Through comparisons of the geometrical locations of the quantum vortices in the density profiles presented in the upper rows, it was confirmed that these branch points corresponded to the locations of vortices. \HLPOFR{The shape of the hexagonal lattice in Fig.~\ref{fig:Figure4} is confirmed to agree with that of lattices reported in the related work~\cite{PhysRevLett.86.4443, KISHORKUMAR201974}.} In summary, the key observations specific to the formation of vortex lattices were consistent with numerical~\cite{PhysRevA.67.033610, PhysRevA.65.023603, KISHORKUMAR201974} and experimental results~\cite{PhysRevLett.86.4443}, demonstrating that our approach exhibited a certain degree of accuracy.